-Fortunately, through the firearm rights restoration process, many of these individuals may be able to go back to enjoying the activities they were a part of prior to their conviction.
+Through the process of firearm rights restoration, many of these individuals may be able to once again enjoy the activities they did prior to their conviction.

 Petitioners must file a petition in the circuit court of the county where they live.
 The petition is served on the sheriff or chief of police, who reviews the contents as well as the individual’s record to determine whether they believe the person poses any threat to public safety.
 Often, these petitions go through without opposition.
 There is frequently a hearing in front of a judge even if the petition is not opposed.

 A successful petition will restore an individual’s Oregon firearm rights.
-In many cases, an individual’s federal firearm rights are also restored through this process.
-Other times, only state firearm rights are restored.
+In many cases, an individual’s federal firearm rights are also restored through this process, but sometimes only state firearm rights are eligible to be restored.
 It is important to discuss this distinction and its legal implications with a knowledgeable attorney.

 Petitioning for firearm rights restoration is an especially useful tool for those who have been convicted of Class A and B felonies that cannot be reduced or set aside.